CASIA-IVA-Lab/FastSAM/MORE_USAGES.md

 ```
 ![points prompt](assets/more_usages/more_points.png)
 ### draw mask edge
-use `--withContours True` to draw the edge of the mask,
+Use `--withContours True` to draw the edge of the mask.

-when `--better_quality True` is set, the edge will be more smooth
+When `--better_quality True` is set, the edge will be more smooth.

 ```angular2html
 python Inference.py --model_path ./weights/FastSAM.pt \
                     --img_path ./images/dogs.jpg \